ICSOFT 2019 Abstracts

 Authors:

-Istvan G. Czibula, Zsuzsanna Oneţ-Marian and Robert-Francisc Vida
+Istvan Gergely Czibula, Zsuzsanna Oneţ-Marian and Robert-Francisc Vida

 Abstract: Algorithm complexity is an important concept in computer science concerned with the efficiency of algorithms.
 Understanding and improving the performance of a software system is a major concern through the lifetime of the system especially in the maintenance and evolution phase of any software.
 Identifying certain performance related issues before they actually affect the deployed system is desirable and possible if developers know the algorithmic complexity of the methods from the software system.
 In many software projects, information related to algorithmic complexity is missing, thus it is hard for a developer to reason about the performance of the system for different input data sizes.
 The goal of this paper is to propose a novel method for automatically determining algorithmic complexity based on runtime measurements.
 We evaluate the proposed approach on synthetic data and actual runtime measurements of several algorithms in order to assess its potential and weaknesses.